yoeripasmans/datadivision/readme.md

 });
 ```

-14. Made a pie chart working with my own data based on this example: [Mike Bostock's Piechart](https://bl.ocks.org/mbostock/3887235)
+20. Made a pie chart working with my own data based on this example: [Mike Bostock's Piechart](https://bl.ocks.org/mbostock/3887235)

-12. Added a tooltip
+12. Added a tooltip to the pie chart

 ```javascript
 .on("mouseover", function(d) {